-- Assessment and management of clients by registrars, with facilitator and peer observation, feedback and discussion - Opportunities for demonstration by the facilitator and/or other specialists - Opportunities for complex case demonstrations by registrars with facilitator and peer feedback and discussion - Presentations delivered by registrars - Mock examinations in preparation for final examinations using the College exam marking schema.
-Where possible, examiners will be Specialists from the relevant, or other related, disciplines - Other activities negotiated between registrars and their facilitator.

-- 4. Registrars are strongly encouraged to meet together as a group (face to face, by teleconference, or skype/zoom) between meetings with their facilitator.
+- Assessment and management of clients by registrars, with facilitator and peer observation, feedback and discussion - Opportunities for demonstration by the facilitator and/or other specialists - Engagement in critical reflection, enquiry in practice and peer review - Observation and being observed by specialists and experts - Opportunities for complex case demonstrations by registrars with facilitator and peer feedback and discussion - Presentations delivered by registrars - Mock examinations in preparation for final examinations using the College exam marking schema.
+Where possible, examiners will be specialists from the relevant, or other related, disciplines - Other activities negotiated between registrars and their facilitator. - 4.
+Registrars are strongly encouraged to meet together as a group (face to face, by teleconference, or skype/zoom/Teams) between meetings with their facilitator.
 During these sessions, registrars will collaboratively reflect upon experiences with scenarios / case presentations and management, and clinical reasoning and review of other theoretical background relevant to the area of specialty practice.
-Registrars are also encouraged to develop relationships with other Training Program cohorts across disciplines, geography and years and to meet with them formally and informally. - 5.
+Registrars are also encouraged to develop relationships with other Specialisation Training Program cohorts across disciplines, geography and years and to meet with them formally and informally. - 5.
 Registrars will undertake a program of knowledge development in consultation with their facilitator to assist them to prepare for their final examinations.
-Activities may include: conducting literature reviews, accessing appropriate learning materials (research literature, webinars etc.), attending conferences, observing experts etc. All learning activities should be logged in the registrar's PebblePad Workbook. - 6.
-Progress on Element 1 will be reflected in the facilitator reports provided to the Board of Censors at six month intervals.
+Activities may include: conducting literature reviews, accessing appropriate learning materials (research literature, webinars etc.), attending conferences, observing experts etc. All learning activities must be logged in the registrar's PebblePad Workbook. - 6.
+Progress in Element 1 will be reflected in the facilitator reports provided to the Board of Censors at six month intervals.
+The evidence which registrars provide in their PebblePad Workbook must support the information and conclusions reached in the facilitator's report, and be consistent with the goals set in the registrar's Learning Contract for the period.